Chippy Chair Planter

 Little did I know that a couple of weeks later I would find these vintage galvanized buckets in the same booth.
 Imagine my surprise when I saw that the large bucket fit perfectly into the bottom less chair.

 When I say chippy, I mean CHIPPY!
-I took the hose to this chair to blast away all the really loose paint chips, then I used my bucket of whitewash to do a quick coat of paint.
-Having a readily available bucket of paint just for whitewashing really makes it easy.
-I use a cansealid for my older buckets of pain that the lid no longer fits properly.
+I took the hose to this chair to blast away all the loose paint chips, then I used my bucket of whitewash to do a quick coat of paint.
+Having a readily available bucket of paint just for whitewashing makes it easy.
+I use a cansealid for my older buckets of paint that the lid no longer fits properly.

 I didn’t do anything to the galvanized bucket.
+See how perfectly the bucket fits in the seat of the bottomless chair.

 Insert a Boston Fern and you’re good!
 I haven’t had a Boston Fern in years, so when I spied this one at The Home Depot, I just knew it would be perfect for this garden chair.